Roachbones/discordless/readme.md

 # Discordless

-Python scripts to automatically save local archives of Discord conversations and render them as HTML or [DiscordChatExporter-frontend](https://github.com/slatinsky/DiscordChatExporter-frontend) compatible JSON.
+Automatically save local archives of Discord conversations and render them as HTML or [DiscordChatExporter-frontend](https://github.com/slatinsky/DiscordChatExporter-frontend) compatible JSON.

 # How it works